ManiRajan1/Project_repositories/README.md

     ├── report_template.html
     └── test_report_example.html
 ```
-The folder data contains metadata created for this project.
+The folder contains metadata created for this project and is not replicated from any existing source.
 Ideally the data is expected to created by data collectors (E.g. REST API calls) on specific time intervals such that the infrastructure is not overloaded and criticallity of the data.

-The report template has the jinja2 template of the resultant html and an example of the report [Download](https://github.com/ManiRajan1/Project_repositories/blob/PM_Rest_API_handler/report_templates/test_report_example.html)
+The report template has the jinja2 template of the resultant html and an example of the report [To Download](https://github.com/ManiRajan1/Project_repositories/blob/PM_Rest_API_handler/report_templates/test_report_example.html)

 ### Section 2: